kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 Data scientists can avoid these obstacles with a few measures:

-1) Data scientists should pay particular attention to training models with large and balanced data that are representative of all output classes.
-Take balanced subsamples of your data if necessary.
+1) **Data scientists should pay particular attention to training models with large and balanced datasets that are representative of all output classes.** Take balanced subsamples of your data if necessary.

-2) Data scientists should focus on getting a plethora of labeled data.
-Look at open sourced data, and encourage data gathering expeditions.
+2) **Data scientists should focus on getting a plethora of labeled data.** Look at open sourced data, and encourage data gathering expeditions.
+Easier said than done.

-3) Encourage security expertise on the team.
+3) **Encourage security expertise on the team.**

-4) Incorporate unsupervised methods into the solution of the data science problem.
+4) **Incorporate unsupervised methods into the solution of the data science problem.**
 Focus on organization, presentation, visualization, filtering of data - not just prediction.

-5) Weigh the trade-off between accuracy vs. coverage.
+5) **Weigh the trade-off between accuracy vs. coverage}**.
 The effects of false positives are particularly detrimental in the security space, meaning that for some applications it may be more useful to sacrifice the volume of accurate classifications for higher confidence.